ravisuhag/portfolio/posts/olympus.md

 ## Lessons

-Taking this project live gave us some important lessons about using Terraform at scale.
-Some of them are listed below:
+Building Olympus was both a technical and strategic challenge.
+Here are some of the key lessons we gained in managing IAC at scale:

-#### Control blast radius
+#### Control the blast radius

-Terraform can “feel scary” since it’s easy to destroy infrastructure with only one command, making state management very important.
-One fundamental rule is to use remote state/remote backends.
-Terraform stores the state of the infrastructure in a JSON File.
-It is recommended to store that file on an external backend like Amazon S3 or Google cloud storage bucket.

-We utilize our Terraform code structure to control the blast radius for our IAC state.
-To limit the scope of `terraform destroy`, our approach breaks down the state into “smaller” components, such as using different states for different projects, environments, and components.
+With Terraform, the potential to make sweeping changes is powerful—and risky.
+We adopted best practices to limit the “blast radius” of any one command, breaking down infrastructure into smaller components and using remote state to manage updates safely.

-#### Avoid module nesting
+#### Avoid deep module nesting

-Maintaining versions of Terraform code can become cumbersome if modules have deep nesting.
-A small chnage in one module can trigger a huge chain of dependency upgrades to all your modules.
-We advise to keep your module nesting minimum to avoid versioning hierarchy and easy management of module.
+Modules with deep dependencies can quickly become unmanageable.
+We kept module nesting minimal, enabling simpler versioning and easier maintenance.

-#### Consistent naming
+#### Consistent naming conventions

-Form and follow clear conventions for naming infrastructure resources.
-It helps humans to understand the context of infrastructure when needed.
-We use a combination of parameters to form naming. e.g. `p-gojek-id-mainstream-kafka-01`
+Standardized naming conventions became essential as our infrastructure grew.
+Consistent names allowed us to maintain context across resources and projects, making infrastructure easier to manage. e.g. `p-gojek-id-mainstream-kafka-01`

+## Future

+Olympus transformed how we managed infrastructure, cutting provisioning time from weeks to minutes and empowering teams with a true self-serve model.
+This shift marked a cultural transformation at Gojek, moving the company towards a model where engineers could handle their infrastructure needs independently.
+Teams now have the autonomy to provision resources on demand without relying on ticket-based systems, accelerating development and improving agility.

+Looking forward, we’re exploring ways to make Olympus even more responsive, connecting its components to allow for coordinated infrastructure management.
+This next step will bring us closer to a fully autonomous infrastructure model, where automation and resilience are built into every layer.

-## Impact
+## Reflections

-Olympus allowed us to cut provisioning new infrastructure time from weeks to minutes.
-By breaking it down into modules, managing our infrastructure resources allowed operations and infra teams to be more efficient and organized, thus providing more business value.

-This project also helped us set up the foundational organizational shift to say, “Here’s a wiki to tell you how to provision it yourself.
-Don’t file a ticket, don’t wait for the Infra engineering team”.
+Building Olympus taught us that effective infrastructure isn’t just about code; it’s about creating a product that people want to use.
+By emphasizing reusability, self-service, and security, we built a platform that serves as the backbone of Gojek’s infrastructure—allowing us to scale, iterate, and grow alongside the business.
+With Olympus, we laid the foundation for a culture of empowerment, agility, and resilience, ensuring that Gojek’s infrastructure could keep pace with its ambitions.

+Olympus is more than a toolkit; it’s a way of reimagining how infrastructure can support fast-growing organizations, making the complex manageable and the essential accessible.